Overview

 The payment block comes from Stripe, the authentication block from Auth0, the map block from Mapbox, the search block from Algolia.
 Add your own business logic, and you have a complete service.
 This assembly process can be done by a human or by AI.

 In this kind of ecosystem, new forms of marketplaces will emerge.
 If app stores were marketplaces for finished apps, the marketplace of the future could be one that trades capability modules.
-Whether built by companies or individual developers, specific capabilities are packaged as modules and published, and other users assemble them into their own services.
+Whether built by companies or individual developers, specific capabilities will be packaged as modules and published so that other users can assemble them into their own services.

 Think of package managers like npm or PyPI.
 Right now, only developers use this ecosystem.
 But with agentic coding assistants acting as interpreters in between, non-developers can tap into it too.